 Following COVID-19 guidelines on hygiene and distancing for a safe stay.

-An award winning backpackers hostel, Brisbane City YHA is close to Suncorp Stadium, Roma St Transit Centre, South Bank, the Gallery of Modern Art and the Queensland Museum.
+An award winning travellers' hostel, Brisbane City YHA is close to Suncorp Stadium, Roma St Transit Centre, South Bank, the Gallery of Modern Art and the Queensland Museum.
 Oh, and did we mention that we have a pool overlooking the Brisbane River?